clearhead/clearhead.me/wp-content/plugins/duracelltomi-google-tag-manager/readme.txt

 It fires dataLayer events when a media player was being loaded on the page, when the media is being played, paused or stopped.
 It can fire dataLayer events when the user reaches 10, 20, 30, ..., 90, 100% of the media duration.

-Note: the plugin can only track media that was being embeded using the internal oEmbed feature of WordPress.
+Tracking should work with embedded media using the oEmbed feauture of WordPress and it should also work with other plugins or even with copy/pasted codes.
-No 3rd party embedding plugin is currently supported.
+Currently, players injected into the website after page load are not being tracked.

 = Scroll tracking =